FRC-2928/FRC-Programmer-Training/docs/Romi/SC/romiStructure.md

 - [double](https://www.w3schools.com/java/ref_keyword_double.asp) is a variable data type that can store large fractional numbers.

-In the next lab we're going to measure the distance that the robot travels from inches to meters, so change the name of the variable `kWheelDiameterInch` to `kWheelDiameterMeters`.
-Also change its value from `2.75591` to `0.07`.
-The wheel diameter on the Romi is 7 centimeters, which is 0.07 meters.
+Go ahead and change the keyword from `private` to `public` to make the accessible from other files in our project.

 Now, if you look at the tab for the *Drivetrain* you'll notice that it has turned red.
 This means that there's an error in the code that will prevent it from compiling.
-This is because you have moved the definitions for the two variables out of the Drivetrain file and it can no longer find them.
-To fix this, go to lines `44` and `45` and type the class name *Constants* followed by a period in front of the four variables that are underlined in red.
+This is because you have moved the definitions for the two variables out of the *Drivetrain* file and it can no longer find them.
+To fix this, scroll down to the error where you'll find four variables that are underlined in red.
+Type the class name *Constants* followed by a period in front of the four variables that are underlined in red.
 The word Constants will now be underlined, so mouseover the word and select "Quick Fix" to import the *Constants* class into the *Drivetrain* file.
-When you're done it should look like the following:
+When you're done it should look like the following and the red lines should be gone:

     m_leftEncoder.setDistancePerPulse((Math.PI * Constants.kWheelDiameterMeters) / Constants.kCountsPerRevolution);
     m_rightEncoder.setDistancePerPulse((Math.PI * Constants.kWheelDiameterMeters) / Constants.kCountsPerRevolution);

-So what's happening in the these two lines?
-On lines `24` and `25` of our *Drivetrain* class you'll find two encoder objects created from the *Encoder* class.
-Since we have two motor encoders attached to our drivetrain, it makes sense that they're made accessible from within the *Drivetrain* class.
-Here's how we create the encoder objects.
-The number parameters tells us what GPIO pins the encoders are connected to.

-    private final Encoder m_leftEncoder = new Encoder(4, 5);
-    private final Encoder m_rightEncoder = new Encoder(6, 7);

-One of the methods of the Encoder class is `setDistancePerPulse()`, which tells us how far we've travelled for each encoder pulse.
-We set it with one very long parameter that does all the math to work out what this value is.

 We're now done with this update!
 <!-- [Move constants solution](solutionMoveConstants.md) -->

 ### Change Inches to Meters
-In robotics it's better to do things in meters instead of feet and inches, so we're going to change some methods in the *Drivetrain* class to return the distance travelled from inches to meters.
+In robotics it's better to do things in meters instead of inches, so we're going to change some methods in the *Drivetrain* class to return the distance travelled in meters instead of inches.
 A [method](https://www.w3schools.com/java/java_methods.asp) is a block of code that only runs when it's called.
 A method must be declared within a class, and are used to perform certain actions.
 They can only be accessed after you have created a class object.
 Methods are also known as functions, so we'll use the words method and function interchangeably.

-In the *Drivetrain* class, go to line `66` where you'll find three methods that will need to be renamed.
-Change `Inch` to `Meters` at the end of the method names.
-We've already changed the variable `kWheelDiameterMeters` in the last lab, which means that the `getDistance()` function will be returning meters instead of inches.
+In the *Drivetrain* class you'll find three methods that will need to be renamed.
+Select the method name `getLeftDistanceInch()` and right click.
+Select "Rename Symbol" and change it to `getLeftDistanceMeters()` This will rename the method throughout your project.
+Do the same for `getRightDistanceMeters()` and `getAverageDistanceInch()`.
+If this is not working for you ask a mentor or other student to help you.

 A key skill of a good programmer is to name variables and functions in a way that makes your code easy to read.
 If you choose good names then you'll need to have far fewer comments in your code, since it'll be clear what's going on.
 When you're done making the changes the methods should look like this:

     public double getLeftDistanceMeters() {
       return m_leftEncoder.getDistance();